Using MIME types to control the behavior associated with filename extensions

 The content of files varies greatly, and all parties need to be able to communicate precisely which rules to follow when reading and writing files.
 For a long time, software used standard naming conventions — based primarily on a filename's trailing extension — to communicate what rules to use to read and interpret a file's contents.
 This proved to be ambiguous and untenable, and the software industry has moved to the use of content-types to convey this information.

 Mapping filename extensions to content-types is a required part of server configuration.
-When configuring the server, the content-types
+When configuring the server, the content-types section is used to associate filename extensions with content-type HTTP headers.

 In addition to filename extension mapping, the server uses MIME-types to configure three other rules: character sets, compression algorithms, and content negotiation.

 Text media use various character sets to represent glyphs (the letters of the alphabet, numbers, punctuation, etc.).
-Communicating that information to all parties is essential for a correct reading of a text document, and is done using the charset
+Communicating that information to all parties is essential for a correct reading of a text document, and is done using the charset attribute of the content-type header.
+For more about character set identifiers refer to IETF RFC 2978 IANA Charset Registration Procedures.

 When a file's contents are compressed during transmission, the sender must know how to compress the outgoing bytes, and the receiver must know how to decompress the incoming bytes.
 The server is configured to handle this by associating content-encodings with MIME-types.

-method, the server can selectively decide what types of files are acceptable.
-For example, if a server is ready to handle TIFF images, it would signal that with an image/tiff
+When requesting a file with a GET method, the server negotiates with the browser to determine which MIME-types are acceptable.
+The accept-types section is used to configure that; see the separate note about how that occurs.
+When uploading a file with a PUT method, the server can selectively decide what types of files are acceptable.
+For example, if a server is ready to handle TIFF images, it would signal that with an image/tiff entry in the accept-types section.

 Configuration

-configuration section is used to associate filename extensions to content-types.
+The content-types configuration section is used to associate filename extensions to content-types.
 It comprises a collection of two-part entries: the left hand side is the filename extension (without a leading dot), and the right-hand side is the MIME-type.
 Filename extensions are case-sensitive.
-When a requested file is found on the server, but no content-type
+When a requested file is found on the server, but no content-type is associated with its extension, no content-type header is sent with the response, per HTTP official guidelines.

-configuration section is used to define which compression algorithm to use based on media types.
+The content-encoding configuration section is used to define which compression algorithm to use based on media types.
 It comprises a collection of two-part entries: the left hand side is the MIME-type, and the right-hand side is the compression algorithm.

-configuration section is used to declare which types can be negotiated.
-It comprises a collection of two-part entries: the left hand side is the literal string mime-type
+The accept-types configuration section is used to declare which types can be negotiated.
+It comprises a collection of two-part entries: the left hand side is the literal string mime-type, and the right-hand side is a MIME-type that adheres to the IETF RFC 6838 specifications.

 Placement